Marwah123-4/Marwah123-4.github.io/index.md

 ### Projects in BioInformatics and BioStatistics
 #### Palmer Penguins
 Using R code, we learned to analyze and manipulate the penguins dataset.
 We used ggplot to create and visulaize the data using bar graphs and scatterplots.
-These graphs were also used to compare between two or more categorical and numerical datas.
+These graphs were also used to compare between two or more categorical and numerical datas.[here](https://Marwah123-4.github.io/Bio422/PalmerPenguins_MT.html)
 #### Dog Breeds
 From the dog data set, we chose top 10 popular hunting and comapnion dogs to compare if hunting dogs can be as friendly as companion dogs.
-Using ggplot to visualize data using scatterplot, we came into conclusion that hunting dogs could be friendlier and trained as companion dogs except for exception like Shiba Inu and Bloodhounds.
+Using ggplot to visualize data using scatterplot, we came into conclusion that hunting dogs could be friendlier and trained as companion dogs except for exception like Shiba Inu and Bloodhounds.[here](https://Marwah123-4.github.io/Bio422/dog_breed.html)
 #### RNA Sequencing
-RNA Seq I: Using the edgeR, we analyzed the RNA-seq data from the R Bioinformatics Cookbook called modencodefly which contains the data on _Drosophila melanogaster_.
+RNA Seq I: Using the edgeR, we analyzed the RNA-seq data from the R Bioinformatics Cookbook called modencodefly which contains the data on _Drosophila melanogaster_.[here](<https://Marwah123-4.github.io/BioInformatics/RNA seq- Part I.html>)
-RNA Seq II: Using dataset at_tf_gex, we created the heatmap of the ecotype and plant parts and see how gene is expressed differetly in two or more different samples.
+RNA Seq II: Using dataset at_tf_gex, we created the heatmap of the ecotype and plant parts and see how gene is expressed differetly in two or more different samples. [here](<https://Marwah123-4.github.io/BioInformatics/RNA Seq II.html>)
+Phylogetic analysis and visualization: Creating the evolutionary tree from mammal phylogeny from dataset. [here](<https://Marwah123-4.github.io/BioInformatics/HW-9.html>)

 Phylogetic analysis and visualization: Creating the evolutionary tree from mammal phylogeny from dataset.